Sunday, January 14, 2024

 The first one is always for the fairies anyway.

 At least we were improving.
-The first waffle had to be gouged off of the iron with a toothpick, this one flaked off without inducing any cursing whatsoever.
+The first waffle had to be gouged off of the iron with a toothpick, this one flaked off without any cursing whatsoever.

 Anyway, this failure was very informative.
 It told me that with this particular iron, one must be very careful how thinly one presses the waffles within.
 With our first pizzelle iron (shown below), the actual waffle part is a little bit recessed inside a raised rim.
 And so, if you hold it tightly closed, your pizzelle will come out perfect.
 Or at least, it won't be squished to death.